learning-zone/javascript-basics/README.md

 ```javascript
 document.cookie = "username=; expires=Fri, 07 Jun 2019 00:00:00 UTC; path=/;";
 ```
-**Note:** You should define the cookie path option to ensure that you delete the right cookie.
-Some browsers doesn't allow to delete a cookie unless you specify a path parameter.
+*Note: You should define the cookie path option to ensure that you delete the right cookie.
+Some browsers doesnot allow to delete a cookie unless you specify a path parameter*.

 #### Q. How do you access web storage?
 The Window object implements the `WindowLocalStorage` and `WindowSessionStorage` objects which has `localStorage`(window.localStorage) and `sessionStorage`(window.sessionStorage) properties respectively.
 These properties create an instance of the Storage object, through which data items can be set, retrieved and removed for a specific domain and storage type (session or local).